Armenia in the Junior Eurovision Song Contest 2011

-Armenia selected its entry for the Junior Eurovision Song Contest 2011 through a televised national final, held on 17 September 2011, organised by the Armenian national broadcaster Public Television of Armenia (ARMTV).
-The entry selected was Dalita with the song "Welcome To Armenia".
+Armenia was represented at the Junior Eurovision Song Contest 2011 with the song "Welcome To Armenia", written and performed by Dalita.
+The Armenian participating broadcaster, Public Television Company of Armenia (ARMTV), selected its entry for the contest through a televised national final, held on 17 September 2011.
+In addition, ARMTV was also the host broadcaster and staged the event at the Karen Demirchyan Sports and Concerts Complex in Yerevan.

 Before Junior Eurovision

 National final

 A submission period for artists was held from 21 June 2011 until 20 August 2011.
 The broadcaster received 135 submissions, and the twelve finalists were revealed on 10 September 2011, with the running order draw taking place on the same day at the Dolphinarium in Yerevan.

 Final

 The final took place on 17 September 2011.
 The winner was decided through a combination of SMS voting (50%), and an "expert" jury (50%).